SvenGarson/pong/working/working_notes.md

   + Bouncing
     - [OK] Bounce of the top and bottom playfield region
     - [OK] Bounce of the paddles
-    - [  ] Bounce of the paddle based on the relative impact position -> game feel
+    - [OK] Bounce of the paddle based on the relative impact position
 - Playfield
   + [OK] Vertical divider in the middle of the play field
 - Round